iPhone 11's Built-In Ultra-Wide vs. Moment Wide 18mm Lens

 This file format has become a prominent feature of mobile devices, allowing you to capture professional-level photos right from the camera you always keep in your pocket.

-It's worth noting that the Ultra-Wide lens on the iPhone 11 does NOT support RAW, so if you'd like to shoot in the Moment Pro Camera App and want to take advantage of RAW image processing to obtain the best possible image from your phone, you'll want to stick to the primary camera or the built-in 2x lens.
+It's worth noting that the iPhone 11's Ultra-Wide lens does NOT support RAW.
+If you'd like to shoot in the Moment Pro Camera App and take advantage of RAW image processing to obtain the best possible image from your phone, you'll want to stick to the primary camera or the built-in 2x lens.

 If your device supports RAW, then use it!
 You may take up more space than a standard photo, but you'll thank yourself later when editing.